How to Measure Event ROI in 2026

 This is the number your VP asks about on Monday morning.
 If you attend 10 events a year and four of them create 80% of your pipeline, you know exactly where to double down.

-Getting this number right requires clean data.
-Every contact needs to land in your CRM with the event attached.
-If your team is typing names from business cards into a spreadsheet a week later, half the attribution is already gone.
-Tools like BoothIQ sync contacts to your CRM with event tags built in, so the pipeline math works from day one.
+Getting this number right needs clean data.
+Every contact has to land in your CRM with the event attached.
+Type names from business cards into a spreadsheet a week later, and half the attribution is gone.
+Tools like BoothIQ sync contacts to your CRM with event tags built in.
+The pipeline math works from day one.
 CRM sync is a paid feature.

 2. Conversation Quality